AdautoP/series-app-sample/README.md

 This project uses:
 - SwiftUI
 - Combine
-- CoreData (via `NSPersistentContainer`)
+- CoreData
 - XCTest for unit testing

 ---

 ## 🧪 Tests

-Each `ViewModel` and service is fully unit tested with mocked services and coordinators.
+All show related `ViewModel` and service are fully unit tested with mocked services and coordinators.

 Example of test naming convention:
 ```swift